whatsopt/XDSMjs/README.md

 > A. B. Lambe and J. R. R. A. Martins, “Extensions to the Design Structure Matrix for the Description of Multidisciplinary Design, Analysis, and Optimization Processes”, Structural and Multidisciplinary Optimization, vol. 46, no. 2, p.
 273-284, 2012.

 ## Description
 XDSMjs is a javascript generator allowing to display a XDSM diagram within a web page.
-It is based on [D3](https://d3js.org/) and [Mathjax](https://www.mathjax.org/).
+It is based on [D3](https://d3js.org/).
 Compared to the original latex generator it uses a json format as input (see example xdsm.json).

 ## Usage
 Open xdsm.html in your browser.
 To see other diagrams, copy a json example from `examples` directory as xdsm.json and reload the page.

 ## Troubleshooting
 * If you don't see the diagram, may be you need to serve the files with your favourite HTTP server ('same origin' policy of your browser).
 An example with Python HTTP simple server: